panta82/gallerize/README.md

 Run Setup.exe.

 You will need to approve admin rights in UAC prompt.
 This is because we need to install a "shell extension" that allows the right-click context menu you see on screenshots.
 The extension will be removed once you uninstall the program.

+If installer asks you to kill Windows Explorer, you can do that using the Task Manager (Ctrl+Shift+Esc).
+To start it again later, right-click on Start Menu icon, select "Run", then enter "explorer" in the text box.

 Tested on Windows 10.